-The 2021 Bermuda Grass Calendar is a month by month / season by season and step by step guide to Bermuda lawn care.
+The Bermuda Grass and Zoysia Calendar is a month by month / season by season and step by step guide to Bermuda and Zoysia lawn care.
 Doc walks you through what to do and when on your Bermuda grass lawn.
 The Bermuda grass calendar is by far our most watch video in our Bermuda Care section.
 Share it with your neighbors and HOA.

 In the SPRING… watch for the soil temps.
 They generally regulate weed germination and needed fertilizers.

 #1 – The instructions and products listed will be updated CONSTANTLY… before you apply or buy them.
 Check back here first.

 #2 – This calendar is based on “middle Georgia” so adjust the applications based on your zone, soil temps, and general weather patterns.

 #4… This is NOT a HOW TO SAVE MONEY program.
 This is a program that uses QUALITY, TESTED products from reputable companies.
 The annual cost is about the same as hiring a “treatment company”, but you get 5 TIMES the treatments and products… and it’s done properly by you.
 On an annual basis you will probably spend about $35 per 1000 sq feet of lawn.